umur/waa-dec-2022-ioc/README.md

 # Lab 1 - Inversion of Control

-In this lab you will develop an IoC framework.
-Your framework cannot have Spring libraries.
+In this lab you will develop an IoC myFramework.
+Your myFramework cannot have Spring libraries.

 ###  Requirements
 ---
-* Create '@MyBean' annotation only for classes.
+* Create '@myFramework.MyBean' annotation only for classes.
-* Create '@MyAutoWired' annotation only for fields.
+* Create '@myFramework.MyAutoWired' annotation only for fields.
-* Create the Injector Class 'MyInjector' to search for annotations and create objects.
+* Create the Injector Class 'myFramework.MyInjector' to search for annotations and create objects.
 	* Scan all classes under the current package.
-	* Create an instance for every class that has '@MyAutoWired' annotation.
+	* Create an instance for every class that has '@myFramework.MyAutoWired' annotation.
 * Create a map to hold the instances of classes.
 * Create a 'getBean(Class clazz)' method that returns the object of the class from the Map.
-Throw a BeanNotFoundException if there is no object of the class in the Map.
+Throw a myFramework.BeanNotFoundException if there is no object of the class in the Map.
 (You need to create the exception.)

 ## Submission